We Want Our Records Back.

 Help us reclaim even more.

-We started our work in New York City in 2015, expanded to three new vital records jurisdictions in 2016, and became a registered 501(c)(3) non-profit in 2017.
+We started our work in New York City in 2015, and have since filed more than fifteen Freedom of Information lawsuits against various government agencies, with several cases in progress right now.
 Your support helps us continue the fight for open records nationwide.

 November 2023: Reclaim The Records announces THE MARYLAND MOTHERLODE, an enormous collection — more than a century — of Maryland birth, marriage, death, and naturalization indices and vital certificates.
 Most of these records have never been available online anywhere before, or were previously only accessible within the Maryland State Archives building in Annapolis.
 We used the Maryland Public Information Act to acquire digital copies of these documents, more than five million records.
 Learn more >>